Send USDC withdrawals from an exchange hot wallet on Arc by validating

 Construct a type-2 (EIP-1559) transaction with maxFeePerGas set to at least 20

 Gwei.
-Both fee fields are denominated in USDC wei (18 decimals).
+The fee fields and the value field are all denominated in USDC wei (18

 import { createWalletClient, http, parseGwei } from "viem";